 The fidelity insights described below are based on qualitative and quantitative data collected in different phases throughout the evaluation.
 Primary data was collected from over 800 respondents through midline and endline surveys, training observation, classroom observations and interviews during case studies and coach shadowing, and key informant interviews.
 Respondents included teachers, principals, Foundation Phase DHs, expert literacy coaches involved in the programme, implementing agency teams, the DBE, UNICEF and the ZENEX Foundation.
-Secondary data was sourced from the DBE's monitoring activities and the implementing partner's ongoing monitoring data, although the latter was incomplete.
+Secondary data was sourced from the DBE's monitoring activities and the implementing partner's ongoing monitoring data, although some components of the latter were either unreliable or incomplete.
 This data supplemented the evaluation's primary findings and offered additional insights into specific indicators, particularly training quality, LTSM distribution and training attendance.
 A comprehensive understanding of the EGRPs implementation landscape was gained by triangulating insights from these diverse sources.